 For Mayan remembering what she’s learned from the literature and how it relates to in her research is key.
 As she says, “I’m not one of those people that can pull some fact from a paper I read three years ago, I’ll read it today and forget it tomorrow.
 LabArchives is great for visual people.
 I keep a literature review dump folder, I’ll take a quick screen grab of the paper’s most relevant pages, write a little spiel about the paper in a rich text entry, and add the link to the paper for later reference.”
 Mayan’s loves that LabArchives “is not one size fits all” and that there is “a lot of room to think about notebook structure and how you use the notebook in general.”

 On the flip side, Mayan has also been a part of more team oriented labs.
 For a year and a half she collaborated with Baron Therapeutics to investigate immune cells in the gut and a genetic model based off of humans with a specific mutation within these immune cells.
 As these two areas of research collided their notebooks had to as well.
 In this case, each researcher kept their own notebook with their notes, research, lab work, and any other data they wanted to (like Mayan’s literature dump folder for example).
 On top of that the lab maintained a master notebook that each lab member was a part of and could add to.
 This notebook served as a point for collaboration and feedback on each researchers current write ups and allowed the lab to maintain a global view of all the work being done on the project.

 What will work for me?

-Thank you to everyone at Garvan and Victor Chang for sharing more about their LabArchives experience with us, we love working with you and look forward to continually supporting the amazing research your institutions do.
-With ongoing installments of XYZ blog and more user features like this one we hope to continue bringing you more ideas and resources to inform how you use lab notebook technology!
+Thank you to everyone at the Garvan Institute and the Victor Chang Institute for sharing more about their LabArchives experience with us, we love working with you and look forward to continually supporting the amazing research your institutions conduct.
+With ongoing installments of this blog and more user features like this one, we hope to continue bringing you more ideas and resources to inform how you use lab notebook technology!